Are Comprehensive Plans Becoming too Comprehensive?

 Charlie Dissell (1:16)

-I am Charlie Dissell I’m the Community and Economic Development Director for the City of Indianola, I have been here for just about two years now and over the past two years, dealt with updating our Comprehensive Plan for the City of Indianola.
+I am Charlie Dissell I’m the Community and Economic Development Director for the City of Indianola, I have been here for just about two years now and over the past two years, dealing with updating our Comprehensive Plan for the City of Indianola.
 In fact, over the last 70 months of my career, I’ve spent about 58 of them updating comp plans.
 That includes my previous two jobs, which included independence, Missouri, and Story County, Iowa.

 Lorin Ditzler (1:38)